nvaccess/nvda/user_docs/en/userGuide.md

 In case pitch change for capitals is not supported, consider [Say "cap" before capitals](#SpeechSettingsSayCapBefore) and/or [ Beep for capitals](#SpeechSettingsBeepForCaps) instead.

 ##### Say "cap" before capitals {#SpeechSettingsSayCapBefore}

+This setting is a checkbox that, when checked, tells NVDA to say the word "cap" before any capital letter when spoken as an individual character such as when spelling.

 | . {.hideHeaderRow} |.|
 |---|---|